Policy - Trade & Investment

 Tech’s Legislative Outlook for 2018: Building on 2017’s Momentum for Modernization (January 11, 2018)

 The start of the 115th Congress and new administration not only marked an era of profound political change, but it also presented a unique and timely opportunity to modernize outdated policies.
 Lawmakers ...

 We Can’t Afford to Let a Modernized NAFTA Fail (December 19, 2017)

 There’s no question that the North American Free Trade Agreement has significantly reshaped the U.S. economy and the way companies do business in North America.
 Since the agreement entered into force in ...

-WASHINGTON – Today, technology industry trade group ITI, the global voice of the tech sector, released the following statement from president and CEO Dean Garfield following President Trump’s announcement ...
+BRUSSELS – Today, technology industry trade group ITI, the global voice of the tech sector, released the following statement from president and CEO Dean Garfield regarding the European Commission’s proposal ...